Answering Frequently Asked Questions With World-Renowned Yoga Teacher, Indu Arora

 A Yoga Nidra practice is an incredible tool to become at one with your mind and your body.
 Take the time needed to digest what you learn and continue to study with the truest and sincerest desire to grow.

-If you’re interested in learning more about Yoga Nidra with Indu Arora, you can register for her 5- Day Yoga Nidra Intensive workshop February 25 – March 1.
+If you’re interested in learning more about Yoga Nidra with Indu Arora, you can register for her 5- Day Yoga Nidra Intensive workshop February 23 – 27th at Asheville Yoga Center.

 Learn about the history of Nidra, its origin, benefits and more during this informative and unique opportunity!